EdenWise/hjcrc/hjcrc.md

 * People magazine has used me to protect some of their threes.
 Stone and Carrey may have also been protected through them; I had both of their big movies scenes altered in my brain.
 One showed Michael Douglas instead and the other Ben Stiller.
 * Harry Reid things that happen to me after he is here.
 * Erasing instinct!
+* Grand Mistress: "We have to have sacrifices"---how the right is complicit with the Jews.

 # Chapters that need to be Integrated